Bridge – LPN to RN Transition

-All applicants should be advised that the Commonwealth of Virginia Board of Nursing Statutes and Regulations (54.1-3007) state the following regarding refusal, revocation or suspension, censure or probation:
+All applicants should be advised that the Commonwealth of Virginia Board of Nursing Statutes and Regulations (54.1-3007) state the following:

-The Board may refuse to admit a candidate to any examination, refuse to issue a license, certificate, or registration to any applicant and may suspend any license, certificate, registration, or multistate licensure privilege for a stated period or indefinitely, or revoke any license, certificate, registration, or multistate licensure privilege, or censure or reprimand any licensee, certificate holder, registrant, or multistate licensure privilege holder, or place him on probation for such time as it may designate for any of the following causes:
+Regarding refusal, revocation, or suspension, censure or probation.
+The Board may refuse to admit a candidate to any examination, refuse to issue a license or certificate to any applicant and may suspend any license or certificate for a stated period or indefinitely, or revoke any license or censure or reprimand any licensee or certificate holder or place him on probation for such time as it may designate for any of the following causes:

-1. Fraud or deceit in procuring or attempting to procure a license, certificate, or registration;
+- Fraud or deceit in procuring or attempting to procure a license;

-4. Conviction of any felony or any misdemeanor involving moral turpitude;
+- Conviction or any felony or any misdemeanor involving moral turpitude;

-7. The denial, revocation, suspension or restriction of a license, certificate, registration, or multistate licensure privilege to practice in another state, the District of Columbia or a United States possession or territory; or
+- The denial, revocation, suspension or restriction of a license or certificate to practice in another state, the District of Columbia or a United States possession or territory; or

 - Abuse, negligent practice, or misappropriation of a patient’s or resident’s property.